 Petrobras (PBR) Gains As Market Dips: What You Should Know

-Coming into today, shares of the oil and gas company had lost 5.13% in the past month.
-In that same time, the Oils-Energy sector gained 4.92%, while the S&P 500 gained 3.67%.
+Heading into today, shares of the oil and gas company had lost 3.3% over the past month, lagging the Oils-Energy sector's gain of 4.81% and the S&P 500's gain of 2.36% in that time.

 Wall Street will be looking for positivity from Petrobras as it approaches its next earnings report date.
-In that report, analysts expect Petrobras to post earnings of $0.78 per share.
-This would mark a year-over-year decline of 4.88%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $24.44 billion, up 75.69% from the year-ago period.
+On that day, Petrobras is projected to report earnings of $0.78 per share, which would represent a year-over-year decline of 4.88%.
+Meanwhile, our latest consensus estimate is calling for revenue of $24.44 billion, up 75.69% from the prior-year quarter.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-Petrobras is holding a Zacks Rank of #3 (Hold) right now.
+Petrobras is currently a Zacks Rank #3 (Hold).

-Investors should also note Petrobras's current valuation metrics, including its Forward P/E ratio of 3.68.
-For comparison, its industry has an average Forward P/E of 4.96, which means Petrobras is trading at a discount to the group.
+In terms of valuation, Petrobras is currently trading at a Forward P/E ratio of 3.71.
+This valuation marks a discount compared to its industry's average Forward P/E of 5.03.

-We can also see that PBR currently has a PEG ratio of 0.16.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-Oil and Gas - Integrated - Emerging Markets stocks are, on average, holding a PEG ratio of 0.16 based on yesterday's closing prices.
+Meanwhile, PBR's PEG ratio is currently 0.16.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+PBR's industry had an average PEG ratio of 0.16 as of yesterday's close.

 The Oil and Gas - Integrated - Emerging Markets industry is part of the Oils-Energy sector.
-This group has a Zacks Industry Rank of 109, putting it in the top 43% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 107, which puts it in the top 42% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.